 Almost five years ago, the name "J. Marion Sims" made headlines when someone spray-painted the word "racist" on his statue in New York City's Central Park, amid nationwide calls to remove monuments to people with ties to the Confederacy.

 In the spring of 2018, city officials took down Sims' statue.
 Shortly after, Sims' name fell out of the national conversation and was again relegated to medical textbooks and classrooms, where his story is rarely told in full.

 "Lots of people don’t know about it, but (that's) not a mistake," Phillips explained.
 "When people of color and women have our stories selectively removed from history books, why would I expect people to know about it?"

 Renaming the Sims' speculum

-In recent weeks, multiple online petitions have been launched to rename medical devices named after Sims; so far, at least 10,000 people have signed them.
+A few years ago, multiple online petitions began circulating to rename medical devices named after Sims.
+Since then, thousands of people have signed them.